-What if instead of spending your hard-earned digital ad dollars on impressions and clicks, you could focus on the key performance metrics (KPIs) that generate real business results – leads, conversions, and sales?
+But what if, instead of spending your hard-earned digital ad dollars on impressions and clicks, you could focus on the key performance indicators (KPIs) that generate actual business results – leads, conversions, and sales?

 That’s the goal of performance marketing.

-It’s letting go (although not completely) of awareness-focused metrics and shifting toward action-focused metrics.
-With senior leadership today extremely focused on digital return on ad spend (ROAS), performance marketing is a business model that guarantees an agency or partner must meet client-defined metrics to fulfill their contract.
-Simply put, performance marketers must perform or they don’t get paid.
+With senior leadership now extremely focused ondigital return on ad spend (ROAS), performance marketing is a business model that guarantees that an agency or partner must meet client-defined metrics to fulfill their contract.
+Simply put, performance marketers must perform, or they don’t get paid.

-Performance marketing continues to grow at a lightning pace, and throughout this post, we’ll delve into the different types of performance marketing, the benefits of leveraging this business model, and new trends that will bring you success.
+Performance marketing continues to grow at a lightning pace.
+Throughout this post, we’ll delve into the different types of performance marketing, the benefits of leveraging this business model, and new trends that’ll bring you success.